pepa65/pure-ftpd/README.md

 ## Manage Virtual Users

 ### Prep `.netrc` which is used in `purecsv`
+* Needed if details need to be emailed out (alternative: output passwords to stdout)
 * Have 1 line with the bare DOMAIN (no scheme), like: `machine DOMAIN`
 * Have 1 line with the SMTP login user, like: `login USERNAME`
 * Have 1 line with the SMTP password, like: `password PASSWORD`